2 East Main Street

 The County of Botetourt is exempt from all Federal excise and State sales taxes.
 Upon request, the Purchasing Office can issue an exemption certificate.

-The Virginia Public Procurement Act permits the County to establish small purchase procedures, not requiring competitive sealed bids or competitive negotiation for single or term contracts for goods and services including professional services if the aggregate or the sum of all phases is not expected to exceed $50,000; however, such small purchase procedures shall provide for competition whenever practicable.
+A. The Virginia Public Procurement Act permits the County to establish small purchase procedures, not requiring competitive sealed bids or competitive negotiation for single or term contracts for (i) goods and services other than professional services and (ii) no transportation-related construction, if the aggregate or sum of all phases is not expected to exceed $100,000; however, such small purchase procedures shall provide for competition whenever practicable.
+The Act also permits single or term contracts for professional services, provided that the aggregate or sum of all phases is not expected to exceed $60,000.

-The following small purchase procedures have been established for use when acquiring materials, supplies, equipment, printing, nonprofessional services, or professional services under $50,000.
+B. The following small purchase procedures have been established for use when acquiring materials, supplies, equipment, printing, and nonprofessional services under $100,000, or professional services under $60,000.
 Procurements made pursuant to these procedures do not require public bid openings or newspaper advertisements of competitively negotiated procurements.
-Small purchases generally do not justify the administrative time and expense necessary to conduct competitive formal bidding or competitive negotiation.
+Small purchases generally do not justify the administrative time and expense necessary to conduct formal competitive sealed bidding or competitive negotiation.
+However, the County will use the most competition that is practical under the circumstances.
+“Bid splitting” to fall under small purchase thresholds is not permitted.

-1. PURCHASES UNDER $2,500 IN VALUE – Purchases in this group require no quotations.
-The $2,500 applies to the total of all items purchased on an invoice.
+- PURCHASES UNDER $5,000 IN VALUE—Purchases in this group require no quotations.
+The $5,000 applies to the total of all items purchased on an invoice.

-2. PURCHASES BETWEEN $2,501 AND $15,000 IN VALUE – For purchases of this type at least three (3) quotations from valid sources must be solicited verbally, in writing, or by fax.
+- PURCHASES BETWEEN $5,001 AND $30,000 IN VALUE—For purchases of this type at least three (3) quotations from valid sources must be solicited orally, by email, in writing, or by fax.

 Purchases may require the completion of a purchase order authorized by the Purchasing Office.
 If applicable, purchase order numbers are to be shown on all bills of lading, packing slips, back orders, invoices, etc. The Purchasing Office is the only department authorized to issue a formal purchase order for the County.